mpv-player/mpv/DOCS/man/lua.rst

     (e.g. ``ctrl+a``).

-    After calling this function, key presses will cause the function ``fn`` to be called (unless the user overmapped the key with another binding).
+    After calling this function, key presses will cause the function ``fn`` to be called (unless the user remapped the key with another binding).

     The ``name`` argument should be a short symbolic string.
 It allows the user to remap the key binding via input.conf using the ``script_message``